Why you shouldn't download iOS 12 just yet

 Not all new features available

-Even though Apple announced FaceTime now has group calls in iOS 12, that doesn't mean you can actually test that right now.
+Even though Apple announced group FaceTime calls in iOS 12, that doesn't mean you can actually test that right now.
 At least, not with friends and family members who are still using iOS 11.

 Or take the new Siri Shortcuts feature as an example.
 Right now, it's really rough around the edges.
 The custom shortcuts lack instructions and any real actions, not to mention the official shortcuts app is nowhere to be found.